 Radiation therapyHigh-energy beams such as x-rays are used to destroy the tumour.

-For primary cancerous brain tumours that cannot be completely removed, surgery may be followed by external beam radiation delivered by a linear accelerator over 2-6 weeks to destroy the remaining tumour cells.
+Radiation therapy can be external (conventional radiation) or internal (brachytherapy).
+For primary cancerous brain tumours that cannot be completely removed, surgery may be followed by external beam radiation over 2 to 6 weeks to destroy the remaining tumour cells.

 Subcribe to our mailing list to get the updates to your email inbox...